ordovice/batocera-switch/README.md

 # batocera-switch
-Extends Batocera and adds switch emulation
+Extends Batocera and adds switch emulation as an UNSUPPORTED ADD-ON to BATOCERA.

 Master branch is currently working on Batocera 35.
-It has not been tested on Batocera 36 beta (this includes the Steam Deck Betas.
+It has not been tested on Batocera 36 beta (this includes the Steam Deck Betas).
 If you have v34, please use the packaged release.

 This version of the code requires a file system for userdata that supports symlinking (EXT4, BTRFS).